 School meals cost £2.30 per day per child.
-We ask that all school meals are paid for in advance.
+We ask that all school meals are paid for in advance by online payment (not cash).
 Each child’s dinner account will be required to have a minimum £12 credit per week.
 This will allow your child to order a meal each day.

 To view the choice of what they can eat, please visit this